Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Include any relevant experience you’ve gained through volunteering or internships
+- Provide any relevant experiences you’ve gained by volunteering or through internships

-- Be sure to highlight any accomplishments or responsibilities you took on in these roles.
+- Highlight any accomplishments or responsibilities you held in these positions.

 References: